phil294/AHK_X11/README.md

 # AutoTrim: It's always Off.
 It would not differentiate between %a_space% and %some_var%.
 #           It's possible but needs significant work.

-TO DO     ?% (101/220): alphabetically
+TO DO     ?% (100/220): alphabetically
-- BlockInput, ClipWait, Control, ControlFocus, ControlGet, ControlGetFocus,
+- BlockInput, Control, ControlFocus, ControlGet, ControlGetFocus,
 - ControlMove,
 - DetectHiddenText, DetectHiddenWindows, Drive, DriveGet, DriveSpaceFree,
 - FileCopyDir, FileCreateShortcut,